 Prepare brine.
 Bring water to a boil.
 Add salt and stir until dissolved.
-Add bay leaf, 1 teaspoon each type of peppercorns and 2 garlic cloves, lightly crushed.
+Add bay leaf, 1 tablespoon each type of peppercorns and 2 garlic cloves, lightly crushed.
 Add the lime juice and peel.
 Stir well and remove from heat.
 Set aside and cool to room temperature.

 In a container large enough to fit the meat, place all 4 pork chops in and pour the brine over making sure the meat is completely submerged.
-Cover with a tight fitting lid and refrigerate for 2 hrs.
+Cover with a tight-fitting lid and refrigerate for 2 hrs.

 To make the dry rub, you can use a spice grinder or a mortar and pestle to crush remaining peppercorns, both types of mustard seed and maple sugar.
 Set aside.